guardian/price-migration-engine/android-price-rise/README.md

 ### Preparations

 To connect to the play store, the script will be using credentials stored in AWS Parameter Store.
-So give yourself the following Janus credentials.
+So give yourself the `mobile` Janus credentials, and note that it's to use the following object.

 ```
 account: mobile